becodeorg/LOCD/hugo/content/en/css/intro/intro-to-css/index.md

 <p>This is a paragraph.</p>
 ```

-But you might have noticed that there is no color at all, it just looks like a plain word document.
+But you might have noticed that there is no colour at all, it just looks like a plain word document.
 Which is boring to look at.

 That's because on top of their HTML, these pages are using another language, called CSS, which job is to make the html look visually better.